pnijjar/google-calendar-helpers/README.md

-Generate RSS2 Feeds from Google Calendar
+Generate RSS2 Feeds (and Newsletters) from Google Calendar
 ========================================

 In 2015 Google [dropped